World War II

 The German aim was to split the British and American line in half, recapture Antwerp, encircle and destroy four Allied armies and force the Allies to negotiate a peace treaty in favour of the Axis powers.

-In spring 2013 the new Bastogne War Museum will be opening its doors right next to the famous Mardasson Memorial in Bastogne.
+You can find out more at a recently opened museum.
+In spring 2013 the new Bastogne War Museum opened its doors, right next to the famous Mardasson Memorial in Bastogne.

 After The Smoke Had Cleared

 Belgium was finally declared free of German forces on Sunday 4th February 1945.
 The country had not suffered the damage of many other European countries, with most of the damage having been incurred during the Battle of the Bulge.

 King Leopold and his family were released from imprisonment in Austria, but his position was untenable and in 1951 he abdicated in favour of his son, Baudouin.
 The “Brigade Piron” later went on to become the nucleus of the post-war Belgian army.